Karla's Choice: Plot

 Smiley, Lake and Gero formulate a plan to contrive a supposedly accidental meeting between Lake and Irén, in which he would make vague promises to rescue Léo in return for her assistance in facilitating a meeting with Róka and his possible defection to the west.
-However, Gero is unhappy with the idea of giving Irén false hope that her son is still alive, so instead formulates her own plan to approach Irén, and quickly crosses the border before informing Smiley of her change of heart.
-Meanwhile, still in Vienna, Smiley realises that he is being followed and possibly had his cover blown.
+However, Gero is unhappy with the idea of giving Irén false hope that her son is still alive, so instead formulates her own plan to approach Irén, and quickly crosses the border before Smiley knows of her change of heart.
+Meanwhile, still in Vienna, Smiley realises that he is being followed and possibly has had his cover blown.

-Gero meets Irén who explains that Róka, despite the danger, approached Bogdan for assistance because he had been a father figure to a senior Moscow Centre operative, we know to be Karla.
+Gero meets Irén who explains that Róka, despite the danger, approached Bogdan for assistance because he had been a father figure to a senior Moscow Centre operative, implied to be Karla.
 Róka knows that Karla has sufficient seniority to get Léo released, and with no other options, hopes to appeal to his former friend's paternal feelings.
 No sooner has Irén made this revelation to Gero than Smiley and Lake arrive to extricate them both, pursued by the Hungarian security services.
 During their escape, facilitated by Jim Prideaux, Lake is shot and left behind.

 Smiley, Gero and Irén escape via Czechoslovakia and Austria back to London.
 With the information Irén had recounted to Gero, Smiley works out that by reaching out for Karla's assistance in securing the release of Léo, Róka risked revealing Karla's actual identity, and consequently Karla decided to eliminate him.
 The Circus researchers track Bogdan down to Portugal, and Smiley attempts to trade that knowledge for Lake's safe return.
-Karla's response is simply to kill Bogdan and Róka and it transpires that Lake is already dead.
+Karla's response is simply to kill Bogdan and Róka and it transpires that Lake is already dead from his gunshot wounds.
 Léo's fate is uncertain, but it is likely he died under interrogation.
-Gero is not permitted to know what happened to Irén, but accepts a job with the Circus.
+Gero is not permitted to know what happened to Irén, but accepts a job with The Circus.

 Karla is revealed to be a ruthless fanatic, hardening both Control and Smiley's resolve to unmask him.
-Smiley is faced with the choice of a happy retirement with Ann, or a return to his life with the 'grey mistress' (The Circus), in pursuit of Karla.
-He, of course, chooses the latter.
+Smiley is faced with the choice of a happy retirement with Ann, or a return to his life with his "grey mistress", The Circus, in pursuit of Karla.
+He chooses the latter.

 Reception

-The Guardian reviewer Steven Poole says the novel "...expertly evokes the atmosphere of the originals."
-In a five star review in The Telegraph, Jake Kerridge says "Harkaway’s new recreation of the Smiley milieu, is note-perfect."
+The Guardian reviewer Steven Poole says the novel "expertly evokes the atmosphere of the originals."
+In a five star review in The Daily Telegraph, Jake Kerridge says "Harkaway's new recreation of the Smiley milieu, is note-perfect."